Properties and Transformations of Weingarten Surfaces: Transformations

 for $\lambda>0$ when the surface is elliptic, or for $\lambda<0$ when the surface is hyperbolic. \end{Thm} \begin{proof} Let $\mathcal{S}$ be as such with invariant $\Lambda_1^2$ and assume $\Lambda_2=1$.
-In the case that $\Lambda_1^2=1$, \Cref{thm: parabolic QW are canal} implies that $\mathcal{S}$ is a round sphere, torus, plane, cone or cylinder.
-Relation (\ref{eq: pure k linear.}) is satisfied by cones and cylinders for $\lambda=0$, by round spheres for $\lambda=1$ and by planes for any $\lambda\in\mathbb{R}$, so for these cases the required $\slr$ transformation may be taken to be the identity.
-If $\mathcal{S}$ is a torus with a profile curve of radius $R$, it is easy to check that an $\slr$ transformation with $a=1,d=-Rc$ for example, sends $\mathcal{S}$ to a cone.
-Hence the result is proven when $\Lambda_1^2=1$.
+In the case that $\Lambda_1^2=1$, \Cref{thm: parabolic QW are canal} implies that $\mathcal{S}$ is a round sphere, torus of revolution, plane, cone or cylinder.
+Of these, only the round sphere is non-flat, in which case relationship (\ref{eq: pure k linear.}) is already satisfied for $\lambda=1$ so the required $\slr$ transformation can be taken to be the identity, hence the result is proven when $\Lambda_1^2=1$.
+Now assume $\Lambda_1^2 \neq 1$.
+By Proposition \ref{prop: sl2 acts transitively on QW} we can map the Weingarten relation of $\mathcal{S}$ to either of the relations